f5devcentral/access-labs/class1/module2/lab03.rst

 Task 5: Logging in from a user’s perspective
 ----------------------------------------------

 #.
-Open an incognito window in the Chrome browser
+Open an incognito window in the Chrome browser and access https://solution6.acme.com

 #.
 You will be presented with three possible certificates.
 Choose **User1** and click **OK**